kuumoneko/music_player/README.md

-# Music player web app
+# Music player app

-> A Music web app built on React.js and Nodejs
+> A Music Electron app built on React.js and Nodejs

 ## UPDATE NOTE

-- Server

-> Fix: Spotify token expires after 1 hour

-- Client

-> Feature: Get data from server with dynamic time
+- Change from node app to electron app

 ## ABOUT

 > This is a web that you can find, play and download songs from Youtube and Spotify
 >
-> Version: 3.8.0
+> Version: 4.0.0
 >
 > Please give error on issue tab, i will check per week
+>
+> Now just support Windows platform

 ### Credential